Ritwikavps/WhentoScavengeWhenToStealSDP/README.md

 Finally, **ObsData** contains all observational data presented in the manuscript.
 This is relevant to Figs. 3, 4, and 5 in the main text.

-All code was written in MATLAB, and each directory contains its won README with relevant details.
+All code was written in MATLAB, and each directory contains its own README with relevant details.

 # Additional notes associated with manuscript revisions (Jan 2024)